 The Canon G7X II is the newer better version of what we use for our compact snorkeling cameras.
 We use the Canon housings too.
-It is like the big brother to the S120 above.
+It is like the big brother to the G9X below.
 The big difference is that it has a faster lens and more physical controls, although it is physically larger.

 It is fairly expensive though.
 You can read our complete review of the G7X here.

 The Canon G9X has the same 1" sensor as our loved G7X cameras above, but in a smaller body size that is similar to our most recommended camera for years, the discontinued smaller sensor Canon S120.